prometheusresearch/baseline-codebase/src/rex.deploy/README.rst

 `was`: ``<former_label>`` or [``<former_label>``]
     The previous name of the link.

+`default`: ``<default>``
+    The default value of the link.
+The value must be a well-formed identity value of the target table and the target row must exist in the database.

 `required`: ``true`` (default) or ``false``
     Indicates whether or not the link forbids ``NULL`` values.